 Heated debates are occurring on topics that range from whether the government should be allowed to conduct mass surveillance of citizens to the information that companies should be allowed to collect based on one's computer activity -- and what they should be allowed to do with it.
 There are also concerns about the security of personal data in general -- consider the data breach at Target last year.
 Military Spouses Hacked, Threatened by Alleged ISIS Sympathizer.
 A hacker purporting to be an ISIS sympathizer breached the social accounts of a U.S.

 They use the phone, email, postal mail, and the internet to trick you into sending money or giving out personal information.
+Here are 10 things you can do — or not — to stop a scam.
 How to Keep Your Personal Information Secure.
 Protecting your personal information can help reduce your risk of identity theft.

 You can ensure its hard drive doesn’t become a treasure chest for identity thieves.
 Use a program that overwrites or wipes the hard drive many times.
 Or remove the hard drive, and physically destroy it.
-Understand Your Hard Drive Computers often hold personal and financial information, including: passwordsaccount numberslicense keys or registration numbers for software programsaddresses and phone numbersmedical and prescription informationtax returnsfiles created automatically by browsers and operating systems.
 Computer Security.
 Scammers, hackers, and identity thieves are looking to steal your personal information – and your money.

 As tempting as it might be to drink coffee, soda, water or any other liquid near your laptop, accidents can happen all too easily.
 Alternatively, use a cup with a cover on it, so even if it does spill, the liquid doesn't go anywhere.
 Military Spouses Threatened by ISIS Affiliate on Twitter, Facebook.
 A group claiming to be affiliated with the ISIS militant group hacked the Military Spouses of Strength Twitter account Tuesday morning and sent threats to a group of military spouses on Twitter and Facebook.

 The group called themselves the Gasper CyberCaliphate Sadz and claimed to be aligned with the Islamic State in Iraq and Syria (ISIS) pursuing a "Cyber Jihad. " Members of the group took over the Twitter account for Military Spouses of Strength, replaced the profile photo, and sent the threatening messages to the spouses using their full names.
 The same cyber terrorism group, which said it's associated with the Islamic State in Iraq and Syria (ISIS), hacked U.S. Central Command's You Tube and Twitter accounts in January.
+Newsweek officials have also said the group hacked its Twitter feed on Tuesday.
 ISIS Threatens Military Families Via Social Media.